wbailey/wbailey.github.io/source/_posts/2014-02-12-my-first-hand-experience-with-sexism.markdown

 what to do next?
 Do I just call it quits and head home?
 Do I talk to the rest of the team when there is no point going forward?

-I decided to go forward and me with the VP or Product and the Chief Architect.
+I decided to go forward and meet with the VP of Product and the Chief Architect just to connect and see if they were overtly sexist.
 Unlike the CEO they were really nice people and I enjoyed my conversations with them.
 It gave me hope that the CEO didn't share his terrible views with anyone else on the management team.

-## What to do?

 I left and immediately I started reflecting on the day.
 How could the President and CTO just sit there, quietly, neither refuting or acknowledging what he said?
 Did they believe it as well?
 They seemed like such nice people who were both married and had daughters.
 How could allow this to happen?
 Was it the money?
 How sad!

-I then turned inward.
-I thought of the women in my life, my wife of almost 18yrs and my little 4.5 year old daughters.
-What would they think of their father for not saying anything and letting this jerk spew his sexist beliefs?

-> "How could I just sit there and not say anything?"

-I felt small, really small for not confronting him.
-That night I couldn't sleep and felt this heavy burden to do something.
-But what?
-What should I do?
-The moment had passed to confront him personally.

 ## Was it a test?